asdf121212/FlashCards/README.md

 # FlashCards
-Java Swing flash card application for chords and scale degrees
+Flash card application for chords and scale degrees written in Java Swing.